Ionic vs. Xamarin: Mobile App Development

 Ionic and Xamarin are two of the most popular options for mobile app development.
 Both endeavor to make app development faster, easier, and more accessible to a wider audience of developers.
 The key contrast between them lies in the ecosystems that they embrace.

-The choice between Ionic and Xamarin depends a lot on which approach and community you, as a developer, architect, or IT leader, are willing to bet on.
+The choice between Ionic vs Xamarin depends a lot on which approach and community you, as a developer, architect, or IT leader, are willing to bet on.
 Even if you’re an existing C# or .NET developer, your options are vast.
 In fact, there’s never been a better time to switch to the web ecosystem.

 Five reasons to choose Ionic over Xamarin

-From our perspective, the web ecosystem (which Ionic embraces) offers greater opportunity for developers, both personally and professionally, and many clear-cut advantages when it comes to mobile development using Ionic.
+From our perspective, the web ecosystem (which Ionic embraces) offers greater opportunity for developers, both personally and professionally, and many clear-cut advantages when it comes to mobile app development using Ionic.
 This article will explore those advantages.